How Persistence and Overflow Work

 To use Geode persistence and overflow, you should understand how they work with your data.

 Geode persists and overflows several types of data.
 You can persist or overflow the application data in your regions.
-In addition, Geode persists and overflows messaging queues between distributed systems, to manage memory consumption and provide high availability.
+In addition, Geode persists and overflows messaging queues, to manage memory consumption and provide high availability.

 Persistent data outlives the member where the region resides and can be used to initialize the region at creation.
 Overflow acts only as an extension of the region in memory.